 After each short 15 to 25 minute lecture that I often give, students will do "Practice in Class" questions and problems.
-Each practice assignment must be labeled in a box like this "PC 10/4/15".
-There is a 15 % deduction for work that is not labeled properly.
+Each practice assignment must be labeled in a RED COLORED BOX like this "PC 10/4/15 A".
+There is a 20 % deduction for work that is not labeled properly.
 The clear label allows me to grade the work efficiently.
-Unfinished PC problems must be finished at home.
+Occasionally PC assignments started in class will not be finished in class.
+In those cases, the work must be finished at home in a different color (such as green or blue ink).
+The finished work is due the next day.

-b) Practice at Home (PH assignments)
+b) Practice at Home (PH assignments) are 200, 250, or 300 points.

 These will be assigned either in class or by email and are due at the stated due date.
-(Usually I give these assignments at least 36 hours before they are ;due.
+(Usually I give these assignments at least 36 hours before they are due.
+Occasionally only 24 hours will be given especially for summer classes.
 The assignments are labeled like this "PH 10/9/15".
-The label must be placed in a box. (see sample).
-There is a 15 % deduction for work that is not labeled.
+The label must be placed in a RED COLORED BOX. (see sample).
+There is a 20 % deduction for work that is not labeled.
 The clear label allows me to grade the work efficiently.